MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/unified-operations.md

 In hybrid and multicloud strategies, the first increase in overhead costs might be duplicated cloud platform utilities: network, identity, governance, security, and operations tooling.
 In the longer term, business challenges could emerge, such as staffing core functions or teams with the required skills to manage diverse environments.

 Hybrid and multicloud strategies lead many decision makers to incorrectly conclude that the cloud is more expensive than on-premises technologies.
 A recent Forrester Consulting study, commissioned by Microsoft, found that a hybrid and multicloud strategy can provide significant [three-year return on investment, and substantial avoided on-premises infrastructure and staff costs](https://azure.microsoft.com/resources/forrester-tei-microsoft-azure-iaas/) for organizations.
 An Accenture and WSP environment and energy study further concluded that cloud solutions add increased energy efficiencies for large deployments.
-See [Organizations reduce energy use and carbon emissions by more than 30 percent against business applications installed on-premises](https://download.microsoft.com/download/7/3/9/739BC4AD-A855-436E-961D-9C95EB51DAF9/Microsoft_Cloud_Carbon_Study_2018.pdf).
-For small deployments, cloud solutions reach 90+ percent reductions with a shared cloud service.
+Organizations using cloud solutions [reduce energy use and carbon emissions by more than 30 percent against business applications installed on-premises](https://download.microsoft.com/download/7/3/9/739BC4AD-A855-436E-961D-9C95EB51DAF9/Microsoft_Cloud_Carbon_Study_2018.pdf).
+For small deployments, cloud solutions reach over 90 percent reductions with a shared cloud service.

 Organizations can modernize and optimize overall operations using a simple approach to overcoming risks, overhead cost increases, or challenges related to staffing core functions.
 The *Unified operations* approach provides hybrid, multicloud, and edge cloud strategies that reduce short-term duplication and long-term strain on your technology staff.
 This article describes the provider-neutral approach of using unified operations to extend a single enterprise control plane across distributed assets in hybrid, multicloud, and edge environments.